LowerMyCommercialTax

 5. The May 15 deadline under §41.44 is absolute.
 File immediately upon receiving your appraisal notice.

-Step 1: Free Assessment.
-We review your appraisal notice and identify overassessment grounds.
+Step 1: Initial Review.
+Review your appraisal notice and identify overassessment grounds.

 Step 2: Filing.
-We file before May 15 and handle all district communications.
+File Form 50-132 before May 15 and keep copies of all district communications.

 Step 3: Panhandle Industrial Evidence Package.
-We develop evidence calibrated for Deaf Smith County — food processing market context, income analysis, personal property separation review, and regional comparable data.
+Develop evidence calibrated for Deaf Smith County — food processing market context, income analysis, personal property separation review, and regional comparable data.

 Step 5: Verification.
-We confirm the reduced value is reflected in your tax bill.
+Confirm the reduced value is reflected in your tax bill.

 For the complete Texas protest process, see our protest guide.
 For comparison with neighboring Panhandle markets, see our pages for Castro County and Armstrong County.

 Ready to protest your Deaf Smith County commercial property assessment?
-Contact LowerMyCommercialTax.com — we work on contingency, so you pay nothing unless we save you money.
+Need help preparing?
+Contact LowerMyCommercialTax.com for guidance and resources.

 About the Author